Nathan Healy

 Indiana Solar Irradiance

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
-Indiana’s seasonal weather patterns and latitude create varying solar production throughout the year.
-Despite winter challenges, proper system design maximizes year-round energy generation effectively.
+Indiana’s four distinct seasons create varying solar production throughout the year.
+While winter brings shorter days and occasional snow cover, modern solar systems consistently generate strong energy returns year-round.

 What Can the Average Indiana Solar System Power?